Autism

 How is autism diagnosed in toddlers?

 There are several steps involved in an autism diagnosis.
-The CDC outlines each of these steps in great detail.
+The CDC outlines each of these screening steps.
 Ensuring that your child is properly monitored, screened, evaluated, and diagnosed is essential to getting them the care they need to live a productive and fulfilling life.

 Different experts can diagnose autism.
 These professionals may include psychologists, pediatricians, and neurologists.
 Psychologists are a big part of the diagnostic process.

-According to the American Psychological Association (APA), a psychologist will likely use the following information to help with their diagnosis:
+According to the American Psychological Association (APA), a psychologist will likely use the following information to help with diagnosing autism:

 How is autism treated in toddlers?